 Back to Top

-- Builds community3
+- Builds community6.

-- Leverages additional funding, services or goods
+- Leverages additional funding, services, goods and /or volunteerism.

 - Contributes to the community's economic development, revitalization or sense of place.